 4. Isolation or Loneliness

 Horses are liking to stay in a group and they are getting support and feels security from their herd mate.
 If your horse does not get into the pasture or stall mates that may lead to stress.
-You must stables your horses together and give a social and healthy environment to reduce the stress.
+You must stables your horses together and give a social and healthy environment to reduce stress.

 5. Unfamiliar Environment